Fareed-Rami-dev/BankProject-Old-Version-/README.md

 - Based on Text File System (using fstream)
 - Project has clients that can deposite,withdraw amount of money.
 - Project has Users that can do the following:
--  List Clients
+ 1. List Clients
--  Delete Client
+  2. Delete Client
--  Update Client
+  3. Update Client
--  Manager Other Users excluding the Admin
+4. Manage Other Users excluding the Admin
 -  Please Note that the project is mostly finished and all of the features are implemented.
 However,Some Bugs and Logical Errors might appear (there should be very few).
 -  Notice: Please Stick To One Delimter for strings which is "#//#" While using the project to avoid Runtime Exceptions
 -  Notice: Permissions for each operation are validated which mean some users can have only some operations enabled and trying to access a non-given permission operation from this user will result in rejected operation